istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 Using
-these network policies, cluster operators can configure which pods can access specific external services. pods may be identified by pod labels, namespace labels, or by IP ranges.
-The external services can be specified by IP
+these network policies, cluster operators can configure which pods can access specific external services.
+Cluster operators can identify pods by pod labels, namespace labels, or by IP ranges.
+To specify the external services, cluster operators can use IP
 ranges: Kubernetes Network Policies are not DNS-aware.
 The first requirement is satisfied since any TCP traffic can be controlled by Kubernetes Network Policies.
 The requirements 3 and 4 are satisfied partially: the policies can be specified per cluster or per pod, however the external services cannot be identified by domain names.